-The timing of a loan’s funding depends on the loan’s purpose (purchase vs. refinance), the occupancy (owner occupied vs. non-owner occupied), and potentially the seller (individual vs. a builder).
+The timing of a loan’s funding depends on the loan’s purpose (purchase vs. refinance), the occupancy (owner occupied vs. non-owner occupied), and the seller (individual vs. a builder).

 Mortgage Loan Process Outline